CNCJ-80K-1 - Vibratory plate Vevor - Free user manual and instructions

 A dirty air filter will restrict air flow to the carburetor, reducing engine performance.

-If you operate the engine in very dusty areas, clean the air filter more than specified in the MAINTENANCE SCHEDULE.
+If you operate the engine in very dusty areas, clean the air filter more often than specified in the MAINTENANCE SCHEDULE.

 NOTICE